”Darkness Matters” by Costanza Julia Bani

 NATIONAL COLLABORATIONS

-Within SKH: Erik Gandini, creative technologist Valentin Malmgren
+Erik Gandini, and creative technologist Valentin Malmgren at SKH;

 Read more here: Lund’s Faculty of Biology

-The Division of Eye and Vision, Dept of Physiological Optics (process of seeing, optics of the eye, physiological and psychological process of seeing, structure of the eye and visual system) (Alberto Dominguez Vicent and Abinaya Priya Venkataram).
+Alberto Dominguez Vicent and Abinaya Priya VenkataramKarolinska Institutet’s Ophthalmology Department: The Division of Eye and Vision, Dept of Physiological Optics (process of seeing, optics of the eye, physiological and psychological process of seeing, structure of the eye and visual system).

 Read more here: KI, The Division of Eye and Vision